tim-hardcastle/pipefish/docs/tokenization-rules.md

 The "protected punctuation", the characters `(`, `)`, `[`, `]`, `{`, `}`, `,`, `;`, `:`, `.`, `"`, `` ` ``, `'` and `|`.
 You can't use any of these in an identifier.

-Alphabetic characters together with `$` and `?`.
+Alphabetic characters.
 You can use any of these in an identifier.

 The numerals `0` ... `9`.
 You can use these in an identifier, but you can't use them to start an identifier.